pix303/ng-exercise-ngrx/README.md

 # ng-exercise-ngrx
-Project to test rgrx in angular project
+Project to test rgrx in angular